pivotal/docs-tap/vs-extension/using-the-extension.hbs.md

 To run a workload in Tanzu Application Platform:

-1. Right-click on the project node and then select **Tanzu: Apply Workload**
+1. Right-click on the project node and then click **Tanzu: Apply Workload**.

   For more information, see
   [Tanzu apps workload apply](../cli-plugins/apps/command-reference/workload_create_update_apply.hbs.md).